Meysam-Arab/Lucky-Lord/README.md

 Dive into this enriching gaming experience!

-Lucky Lord consists of two projects: a website and an Android app.
+Lucky Lord consists of three projects: a website, a chat server (using websockets and PHP), and an Android app.
+I placed each of them in their respective directories.

 ## Project Status
 **Note:** This project is no longer actively maintained and was last updated in 2020.
 It may not reflect the latest best practices or technologies.